 The CFCI Inspire Awards celebrated good, innovative and inspiring solutions or projects that foster child rights at the local level and improve the daily lives of children and young people in the cities and communities where they live.

-The CFCI Inspire Awards will be given in six distinct categories, based on the CFCI Goals and Results Areas in the CFCI Handbook:
+The CFCI Inspire Awards were given in six distinct categories, based on the CFCI Goals and Results Areas in the CFCI Handbook: CFCI Handbook:

 - Non-discrimination and equity: Every child and young person is valued, respected and treated fairly within their cities and communities and by local authorities.